[Skip to Content]

 Curriculum Focus

 Rosedale School’s curriculum focus continues to be literacy and numeracy development.
 We have analyzed DRA and EQAO assessments and have determined our area of need.
-Our focus in 2020-2021 for our Junior students is to develop students’ ability to solve multi-step problems in Mathematics and to show their thinkin.
+Our focus in 2023-2024 for our Junior students is to develop students’ ability to solve multi-step problems in Mathematics and to show their thinking.
 In our primary division our goal is to have all students reading by the end of grade 1.
 Teachers are using strategies to enhance students’ abilities to make their learning visible.
 To that end, teachers and students are using technology to examine student work samples and to determine next steps for improvement.
 Teachers will use high yield strategies such as ongoing assessment and feedback to move the learning forward.
 Teachers will use technology as a tool to engage students and to ask higher level questions, clarify, and extend student learning.
 Volunteers are being trained to assist students with fine motor skills and phonetic awareness.
 We work in partnership with parents and communicate student progress and next steps regularly.

 Environment Focus

 Rosedale School supports green initiatives in the school.
 Traditionally, we have engaged in numerous environmental initiatives such as the “Boomerang Lunch” to reduce waste and to encourage the use of recyclable containers.
+We encourage students to use reusable water bottles and other reusable containers

 Parent and Community Involvement